robbytables/bug-free-invention/unit-7-web-dev-wrap-up/instructor-resources/02-project/README.md

 ## Evaluation

-Your project will be evaluated based on the rubric below.
+Your project will be evaluated based on the rubric below. **You must recieve a 2 or above to pass.**

 ### Rubric